Shakirsadiq6/emotion-classification-sentiment-analysis/README.md

 # emotion-classification-sentiment-analysis
 A text contains sentiments and emotions of the typist.
 Here the project is meant to develop in order to identify those.
 Therefore the project , can be called as mini research, is known as Emotion classification and sentiment analysis of the text.It is a Jupyter Notebook based project.
-This would contain 6 phase:

-### Technology Review.
+### Technology Review
 1. Elicitation and data gathering.
 2. Design and development of Algorithm.
 3. Training of the model.